kvasdopil/ui-gen/README.md

   - Handles zooming via mouse wheel (10% to 100%) with non-passive event listener
   - Manages multiple screen instances and their data with absolute positioning
   - Tracks selected screen ID
-  - **Empty State**: Displays "Click anywhere to create your first screen" message when no screens exist, positioned at 0,0 in viewport coordinates (centered on first load)
+  - **Empty State**: Displays "Right-click to create your first screen" message when no screens exist, positioned at 0,0 in viewport coordinates (centered on first load)
   - Centers viewport on first load when no screens exist and no saved transform
   - Handles screen dragging: unselected screens can be dragged to reposition them
   - Disables panning when dragging a screen to prevent interference
   - Deselects screens when clicking outside or starting to drag another screen
-  - Provides new screen creation flow: first click on empty space deselects current screen, second click (when no screen selected) shows form
+  - Provides new screen creation flow: right-click on empty space shows popup, left-click anywhere dismisses popup
-  - Preserves form input when canceling the new screen flow
+  - Preserves form input when canceling the new screen flow or modify prompt
   - Auto-loads screens and viewport transform from IndexedDB on mount
   - Auto-saves screens and viewport transform to IndexedDB whenever they change (screens debounced by 300ms, viewport transform debounced by 500ms)
   - Uses functional state updates in `handleScreenUpdate` to prevent race conditions when multiple screens update simultaneously